 The "uncontrollable" services funded by property taxes include: Education property taxes, Ontario Municipal Partnership Funds grant (OMPF), Public Health, Social Assistance, Child Care, Social Housing, Policing (through OPP contract), Conservation Authorities (Long Point, Grand River and Niagara Peninsula Conservation Authorities) and the Municipal Property Assessment Corporation (MPAC).
-Based on the approved 2019 Tax Supported Operating Budget, these uncontrollable services accounted for approximately 27% of the average municipal residential tax bill in Haldimand County.
+Based on the approved 2020 Tax Supported Operating Budget, these uncontrollable services accounted for approximately 27% of the average municipal residential tax bill in Haldimand County.

-As noted during the November 14th, 2019, Council workshop, several of these services are experiencing unknown budget impacts due to uncertainty surrounding Provincial funding ranging from \$1.2 million (1.7%) to \$1.9 million (2.8%) in 2020.
-Future impacts are anticipated in years beyond 2020 but, in the absence of more details from the Province, these impacts cannot be quantified at this time.
+As identified in 2019, several of these services are experiencing unknown budget impacts due to uncertainty surrounding Provincial funding As the Provinces focus has shifted during 2020, future impacts are anticipated in years beyond 2021 but, in the absence of more details from the Province, these impacts cannot be quantified at this time.